UTDallasEPICS/UTDesign-Tool-Crib/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.
+You can start editing any of the files and when they are saved, the development server will automatically update them

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Learn More
+## Learn More About Next.js

 To learn more about Next.js, take a look at the following resources: